 With UseResponse Incoming Message event you can define the rules for auto-replies to customer messages or set self-service system where customers get specific articles from Knowledge Base.

-As a result, you would have either a targeted message to customer that would say that your team is not available, or that you need some time to reply to the request.
-There could be huge number of other use cases that you can build and use in your company according to your workflow.
+As a result, you would have either a targeted message to the customer that would say that your team is not available, or that you need some time to reply to the request.
+There could be a huge number of other use cases that you can build and use in your company according to your workflow.

-There is ability to start a conversation with a customer depending on his activity while navigating your website or application.
+There is the ability to start a conversation with a customer depending on his activity while navigating your website or application.

 Before setting up conditions and actions which are similar to previous events, you would need to add HTML Selector to identify the element, block, image or area user clicked on the page.

-If user started a conversation in chat, trigger with Chat: User Activity event will not work even if the option to repeat actions is enabled
+If the user started a conversation in chat, trigger with Chat: User Activity event will not work even if the option to repeat actions is enabled

 Using Multiple Profiles